aliktepl/yeet-chat-application/README.md

 2. To start the server navigate the the `/server` directory in the project directory and run the following command: `npm install` - this will install all the required dependencies.
 After that, run `npm start`.
 3. Launch the Android emulator of your choice or connect a physical Android device to your computer.

 Once you have followed these steps, you will be able to use the Yeet!
 Android chat application and start communicating with other users.
-Enjoy chatting!
+Enjoy Yeeting!

 ## Application Overview
 The web application is divided into different parts to ensure a smooth user experience: